gagath/charlcd/README.md

 Once the *device-tree* is correctly configured, the `charlcd` driver will create a `/dev/lcd` character device.

-The role of this library is to provide an astraction over this character device entry, while letting the kernel driver implement the communication with the screen — instead of going from scratch and using ioctl over `/dev/i2c-*` like many other libraries do.
+The role of this library is to provide an abstraction over this character device entry, while letting the kernel driver implement the communication with the screen — instead of going from scratch and using ioctl over `/dev/i2c-*` like many other libraries do.